 These larvae feed on organic matter in the ground, carpet, or bedding.
 The main food source for the larvae is flea droppings, which contain partially digested blood.
 The sleeping area of your pet is the best place for larvae to develop.
 After 5-11 days, the larvae spins a cocoon, which is a safe hideout since it is resistant to many environmental threats, as well as to flea control chemicals.

 These pupae are ready to hatch in 1-4 weeks, but may lie dormant for up to 6 months.
 They hatch in response to stimuli in the environment, such as touch, warmth, carbon dioxide, or vibration.
 This “trick” is the basis for a hungry horde of fleas welcoming the family home when returning from a vacation.
 These newly emerged adult fleas have only 3 objectives: find a host; suck their blood; and reproduce!

 For every 5 fleas you see on your pet, you can assume that there are 10 pupae, 35 larvae, and 50 eggs in the environment.
 For this reason, flea control needs to be systematic and continuous.
-There are effective and safe products available to eliminate fleas.
+There are plenty of effective and safe products available to eliminate fleas.
+Nowadays, there are even essential oils for fleas on dogs if you prefer to take a more natural approach to flea prevention.
 If you still see fleas after treating your pet, it does not mean the fleas are resistant or the product is no good.
-Consult your veterinarian to help formulate an effective flea control program.
+Always consult your veterinarian to help formulate an effective flea control program.